 - Dissection syndromes

 The microscopic examination of the urine may show mulberry bodies in the sediments, distal epithelial cells with accumulated globotriaosylceramide with a characteristic spiral-shaped appearance.

 Electrolyte imbalances that reflect renal failure can be observed.
 Proteinuria may be present.

 For clinical reasons, routine laboratory tests, such as determining complete blood count (CBC), electrolytes, prothrombin time, and activated partial thromboplastin time, should be requested when an acute stroke is suspected.
 You must begin a search for the etiology of the symptoms.

 The level of globotriaosylceramide (Gb3 or GL-3), a glycosphingolipid, may be elevated.

 Enzymatic analysis performed using plasma or leukocytes may show a deficiency of alpha-galactosidase A in men.
 Confirmation by molecular genetic testing of the pathogenic GLA hemizygous variant is necessary.

-Levels of Gb3 and alpha-galactosidase A may be normal in women (heterozygous) patients with Fabry.
+Levels of Gb3 and alpha-galactosidase A may be expected in women (heterozygous) patients with Fabry.

-Therefore, genetic and / or molecular diagnosis is necessary to confirm Fabry disease if the disease is suspected based on the clinical characteristics of proteinuria and acroparesthesias that were invariably present in men and women with Fabry mutation and cryptogenic stroke .
+Therefore, genetic and molecular diagnosis is necessary to confirm Fabry disease if the disease is suspected based on the clinical characteristics of proteinuria and acroparesthesias that were invariably present in men and women with Fabry mutation and cryptogenic stroke.